 HPV Health Concerns for Women:

-Genital warts and anal warts are caused by the human pappilloma virus, HPV.
+Genital warts and anal warts are caused by the human papillomavirus, HPV.
 The warts can come in many shapes and sizes from small to large, raised or flat.
 The appearance is many times described as a cauliflower.
 Warts can appear weeks or months after having contact with an infected partner.
-Many times the warts will go away on their own, but some cases of warts can be persistent and keep growing.
+Many times, the warts will go away on their own, but some cases of warts can be persistent and keep growing.
 If warts are in the vagina, they may not be visible but could cause bleeding or a discharge.
 Genital warts usually are not cancerous, however, it’s important to pay attention to persistent warts because they could be more serious and turn into cancer.